 “Enough (adjective): occurring in such quantity, quality, or scope as to fully meet demands, needs, or expectations .”

 It seems that we all do a strange slow dance with ‘enough’ throughout our adult lives; it reminds me of an 8th grade first school dance under garish lights and under the watchful eyes of chaperones and, more importantly, peers.
 Am I dressed well enough?
 Am I dancing well enough?
-Is the person I’m dancing with enough?
+Is the person I’m dancing with pretty enough?

 Typically, in America, money, and the things money can buy, are the ready evidence of success and having ‘enough’ money is the premier goal.
 Certainly, having a prestigious education, and a successful and beautiful family are also part of this equation–but these are often considered as brought on by the achieved wealth.
 I went through this process in life, and eventually had a very good job, great cars, a big beautiful home, and wonderful children.
 But, this all eventually crashed in classic Greek Tragedy fashion.
 “The primary elements of classical tragedy are a hero (or heroine) with hubris, the involvement of the gods, a reversal or fall, acknowledgement of error and a period of suffering.”
 And, spit out the other side, I’ve reached a new understanding about success in life, what is enough, and what it takes to satisfy me.